 Court reporters are highly trained professionals who share a unique ability to convert the spoken word into information that can be read, searched and archived.
 Court reporters save time, are cost-effective, and provide quality results through the use of cutting-edge technology.

 Legal videographers partner with court reporters to ensure the integrity of both the video of legal proceedings and the official transcript.
-NCRA's Certified Legal Videography (CLVS) program sets and enforces standards for competency in the capture, utilization, and retention of legal video and promotes awareness of these standards within the legal marketplace.
+NCRA's Certified Legal Video Specialist (CLVS) program sets and enforces standards for competency in the capture, utilization, and retention of legal video and promotes awareness of these standards within the legal marketplace.